The Oxford Martin Programme on

 Just as industrial robots have changed the nature of manufacturing, big data and smart machines are now transforming a wide range of industries and occupations.

 We are researching the broader trends, as well as the effect on specific industries and companies.

 Technology & Structural Transformation

 The Technology and Employment team is investigating why some places are better at adapting to the transformation of industries and occupations.

 We examine why some cities and nations have successfully managed the renewal process, while others have not.

 Technology & Inclusive Growth

-Working with researchers from the Oxford Martin Programme on Technological and Economic Change, the Technology and Employment team is part of a consortium to understand how recent technological innovations impact the size and nature of social inequalities and labour market outcomes in EU markets.
-This Horizon 2020 funded project will also assess which policies and institutional configurations will effectively reduce technology driven inequalities.
+Working with the Technological and Economic Change programme, the team is part of a consortium to understand how technological innovations impact the size and nature of inequalities and labour market outcomes in the EU.
+This Horizon 2020 project will also assess policies to reduce technology driven inequalities.

 Automation and the future of work – understanding the numbers

 In 2013, we published a paper entitled “The Future of Employment: How Susceptible Are Jobs to Computerisation?”, estimating that 47% of U.S. jobs are at risk of automation.
 Since then, numerous studies have emerged, arriving at very different conclusions.
 Many policymakers naturally find it hard to make sense of these results.
 Which study is right?
 And why do they arrive at very different conclusions?
 In this article, we shall seek to explain why these estimates diverge.